alexharri/website/posts/icelandic-name-declension-trie.md

 NAME_FORMS.find(forms => forms[0] === name)
 ```

-But the compact forms encoding doesn't encode the name itself, so we need a way to retrieve the encoding.
+But the suffix encoding doesn't encode the name itself, so we need a way to retrieve the encoding.
 The simplest method would be a plain hash map:

 ```ts
 const nameToFormsEncoding = {